apptects/flutter_itunes/README.md

 # Using Flutter with Redux for searching iTunes

-This app shows how you can use the Google's Flutter mobile app SDK together with a simple Redux architecture in order to access iTunes Search API.
+This app shows how you can use Google's Flutter mobile app SDK together with a simple Redux architecture in order to access iTunes Search API.
 You can download the repository and run it on iOS and Android.

 ![Running Flutter app on iPhone](/screenshots/screenshot1.png)